rebelsky/csc207c/_mps/json.md

 > There is no Main class.
 You are writing utility methods; while you should test them (e.g., by reading a JSON file and then writing it again), you aren't making a program that is supposed to do something.

+Will you provide us with tests or experiments?

+> Stay tuned.